 - Written to be accessible to those with a limited mathematics background, and to aid with the transition to abstract thinking

 - Filled with over 200 worked examples, boxed for easy reference, and over 200 practice problems with answers

 - Contains approximately 40 simple algorithms to aid students in becoming proficient with algorithm control structures and pseudocode

-An appendix on basic circuit design provides a real-world motivational example for computer science majors by drawing on multiple topics covered in the book to design a circuit that adds two eight-digit binary numbers
+- Includes an appendix on basic circuit design which provides a real-world motivational example for computer science majors by drawing on multiple topics covered in the book to design a circuit that adds two eight-digit binary numbers

 Table of Contents